redis/docs/content/develop/connect/clients/java/jedis.md

 ### Removing items from the cache

-You can remove one or more individual keys from the cache with the `invalidate()` method of the cache object.
+You can remove individual keys from the cache with the `deleteByRedisKey()` method of the cache object.
 This removes all cached items associated with each specified key, so all results from multi-key commands (such as [`MGET`]({{< relref "/commands/mget" >}})) and composite data structures (such as [hashes]({{< relref "/develop/data-types/hashes" >}})) will be